The ultimate guide to administrative tasks and duties

 • Absorbing and disseminating information in a practical and understandable way

-• The ability to effectively communicate with a wide range of people in different ways
+• Effective communication with a wide range of people and stakeholders

 3. Teamwork and interpersonal skills

-Teamwork and interpersonal skills are vital to businesses, and especially so to administrative roles.
-These skills bring together individuals’ skills in order to achieve business goals.
+Teamwork and interpersonal skills are essential for businesses, especially in administrative roles.
+These skills combine the strengths of individuals to help achieve business goals.

-This involves effectively interacting with and working with a broad range of colleagues of varying seniority across different departments, as well as clients and customers.
+This involves effectively interacting with and working with a diverse range of colleagues from different departments and levels of seniority, as well with clients and customers.

-• Adaptability and acting as a team player rather than a lone individual
+• Adaptability and acting as a team player rather than working alone

-• Keeping the broader business goals and objectives in mind while working on tasks
+• Keeping overall business goals and objectives in mind while completing tasks

 4. Customer service skills